-As you would expect, our first priority remains the safety of our guests and our staff.
-Our expert team have reviewed all aspects of our operation to ensure we have the right social distancing and safety measures in place while still delivering a great experience.
-Staff training, new operating procedures and rigorous cleaning routines will ensure that all our guests can enjoy their holiday safely and to the full.
+Our first priority remains the safety of our guests and staff and you’d expect nothing less from a company like Mark Warner with our wonderful reputation for high standards in everything we do.
+Although we weren’t able to offer holidays this winter, our experienced operations teams had reviewed all aspects of our winter operation.
+Although it’s looking like the world may well have returned to some kind of normality by then, we will, if necessary for next season, make absolutely sure we have the right social distancing and other safety measures that might be required in place while still delivering a great holiday experience.
+We operated our Summer 2020 programme from July last year and had fantastic feedback from our guests who were very impressed that we were able to offer a safe and comfortable environment which made absolutely no difference to their overall holiday experience.
+Staff training, appropriate operating procedures and rigorous cleaning routines will be the cornerstone of our guarantee to you that our guests will enjoy their ski holiday safely and to the full.
 For further details of the measures that will be in place, please see below for more information.

 For everyone’s safety, in the airport, on board the aircraft and on transfers a mask must be worn at all times and a safe distance maintained throughout.
 Movement on board should be kept to a minimum and hands disinfected regularly.
 Airport and airline staff are all required to wear masks and there will be enhanced cleaning at the airport and on board.